-The "Basic" authentication scheme is based on the model that the client needs to authenticate itself with a user-ID and a password for each protection space ("realm").
-The realm value is an opaque string which can only be compared for equality with other realms on that server.
-The server will service the request only if it can validate the user-ID and password for the protection space applying to the requested resource.
+The "Basic" authentication scheme is based on the model that the client needs to authenticate itself with a user-id and a password for each protection space ("realm").
+The realm value is a free-form string which can only be compared for equality with other realms on that server.
+The server will service the request only if it can validate the user-id and password for the protection space applying to the requested resource.